Olympics-Taiwan pulls out of baseball qualifying tournament over COVID-19 fears

 China pulled out of the final Olympic qualification tournament last month, leaving a five-team event now reduced to four with Taiwan’s withdrawal.

-Australia and Netherlands are the two teams confirmed for the tournament with the second and third-placed teams from the Americas qualifiers set to join them.
+Australia and Netherlands are confirmed for the tournament with the second and third-placed teams from the Americas qualifiers set to join them.

 “At this stage Team Australia is still planning to attend,” Baseball Australia Chief Executive Glenn Williams told Reuters by e-mail on Thursday.